abetusk/dev/projects/laser-spike/laser-spike.md

 Some care has to be taken when putting on the jacket to not catch fingers on wires through the lining.
-The jacket is resilient enough to wear and dance around in but motions that are too jarring to impact that is too high will cause damage.
+The jacket is resilient enough to wear and dance around in but motions that are too jarring or impact that is too high will cause damage.

 ### Power, I2C, Joystick and Microphone Connections